University of the District of Columbia: Normal School for Colored Girls

-Myrtilla Miner with six pupils founded the Normal School for Colored Girls against considerable racist opposition.
-On December 3, 1851, it started operations in a rented room about fourteen feet square, in a frame house then owned and occupied as a dwelling by African American Edward Younger.
-This was the first normal school in the District of Columbia and the fourth one in the United States.
+In 1851, Myrtilla Miner founded the Normal School for Colored Girls, the first normal school in the District of Columbia and the fourth in the United States.
+Amid considerable racist opposition, the school began operations on December 3 with six students in a rented room about 14 feet square, in a frame house then owned and occupied as a dwelling by African American Edward Younger.

 The school trained young black women to become teachers.
-Among its benefactors were the Society of Friends, Henry Ward Beecher, and his sister Harriet Beecher Stowe; Stowe donated $1,000 from the sales of her book Uncle Tom’s Cabin.
+Among its benefactors were the Society of Friends, Henry Ward Beecher, and his sister Harriet Beecher Stowe; Stowe donated $1,000 ($ today) from the sales of her book Uncle Tom's Cabin.
 Although Mayor Walter Lenox believed that education would make Blacks a "restless population" and local residents formed some mobs in opposition to the school, the school remained open until the Civil War began.
-By 1879, the Normal School for Colored Girls was then known as Miner Normal School.
-It joined the D.C. public education system.
+Reopened after her death, by 1879 the Normal School for Colored Girls was then known as Miner Normal School.
+It joined the D.C. public education system in 1879.